cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 # Blockchain Technology and Cosmos

-Let's begin our journey with a brief review of blockchain technology, how Cosmos came into being, and what it brings to the world:
+Begin your journey with this brief review of blockchain technology, how Cosmos came into being, and what it brings to the world:

-* An internet of blockchains,
+* An internet of blockchains
-* A better DApp user experience,
+* A better dApp user experience
-* A simplified specialised DApp development experience,
+* A simplified specialized dAapp development experience
-* Facilitated scalability,
+* Facilitated scalability
-* Increased sovereignty to DApps, and
+* Increased sovereignty to dApps
-* Speed and fast finality.
+* Speed and fast finality

 ## The World of Blockchains - From Public General-Purpose to Purpose-Built Chains